Sociocultural Support Activities

 Miraisha Programme Aims to Increase Employment Opportunities and Technical Skills in Africa

 High youth unemployment is a severe problem in Africa.
 Moreover, while demand is increasing for photography, video production, and printing, most of this business is done by foreign companies because local skill levels often do not reach international standards.
-In response to this situation, Canon Europe has been promoting its Miraisha Programme, a social investment initiative in Africa.
+In response to this situation, Canon Central and North Africa has been promoting its Miraisha Programme, a social investment initiative in Africa.
 Miraisha is a portmanteau of the Japanese word mirai, meaning future, and the Swahili word maisha, meaning life.
-Through the program, Canon aims to improve the technical skills of and increase employment opportunities for local young people in Africa’s growing photography, video production, and print industries.
-Workshops in photography, film-making, and professional printing have been conducted in Kenya, Ghana, Nigeria, DRC, Uganda, Cameroon, Ivory Coast, and other countries.
-Through partnerships with local organizations, educational institutions, event organizers, and with the assistance of Canon Ambassadors, and Trainers, the Miraisha Programme has so far provided training to more than 6,500 workshop participants.
+Through the program, Canon aims to improve the technical skills of local young people and increase employment opportunities for local young people in Africa’s growing photography, video production, and print industries.

 Inclusivity Initiatives Using Elevated Printing Technology

-The Research and Education Program “Eyes on Yellowstone” Made Possible by Canon U.S.A.
+The Research and Education Program "Eyes on Yellowstone" Made Possible by support from Canon U.S.A.
 Helps to Communicate the Importance of Environmental Conservation

-Eyes on Yellowstone allows Yellowstone’s scientists and managers to break new ground in conservation, endangered species protection, and the application of cutting-edge science and technology to park wildlife and ecosystem management.
+Eyes on Yellowstone allows Yellowstone's scientists and managers to break new ground in conservation, endangered species protection, and the application of cutting-edge science and technology to park wildlife and ecosystem management.
 The data collected from these projects have educated and inspired millions of people around the world.
-Eyes on Yellowstone helps enrich the visitor experience—real and virtual—and encourages the public to become more involved in national parks and, more broadly, environmental protection.
+Eyes on Yellowstone enhances the experience for both in-person and virtual visitors, inspiring deeper engagement with our national parks and global environmental conservation.

 The 4E's Project in India